 Table of Contents

-Introduction Part 1: Environmental Health Ethics in general 1.
-Environmental health in a global context, Susana Paixao 2.
-Local adaptation of universal values and principles from The Earth Charter to sustain human health and well-being for both present and future generations, Colin L. Soskolne 3.
-Cosmopolitanism and Environmental Health, Gaston Meskens Part 2: Ethical challenges in toxicological research 4.
-Toward a medico-legal approach to protecting the public’s health, Carl F. Cranor 5.
-Connecting the dots with ethics to enhance public health, Steven G. Gilbert 6.
-Developing teaching material in ethics for chemistry and chemistry engineering students, Tom Børsen Part 3: Ethical challenges in radiation research 7.
-The ethics of radiological protection in the context of nuclear accidents, Jacques Lochard 8.
-Citizen’s participation in post-accidental recovery: "citizens in science" for dose measurements, improving health and well-being, Liudmila Liutsko and Deborah Oughton 9.
-A new horizon for medical research ethics viewed from the perspective of radiological protection, Chieko Kurihara-Saio Part 4: Research ethics for environmental health 10.
-Roles for social values in Environmental Health Research, Kevin Elliott 11.
-Values in extreme scenarios for civil protection research, Per Wikman-Svahn 12.
-Ethical principles of Environmental Health Research – Historical development and current trends, Friedo Zölzer
+Introduction, Gaston Meskens, Friedo Zölzer; Part 1: Environmental health ethics in general; 1.
+Environmental health in a global context, Susana Paixao; 2.
+Values and ethics as upstream determinants of population health: The Earth Charter at the local level, Colin L. Soskolne; 3.
+Cosmopolitanism and environmental health, Gaston Meskens; Part 2: Ethical challenges in toxicological research; 4.
+Toward a medico-legal convergence to ethically protect the public’s health, Carl F. Cranor; 5.
+Connecting the dots: toxicological decision-making and communication in the 21st century, Steven G. Gilbert; 6.
+Developing teaching material in ethics for chemistry and chemistry engineering students, Tom Børsen; Part 3: Ethical challenges in radiation research; 7.
+The ethics of the co-expertise process in the post-nuclear accident context, Jacques Lochard; 8.
+Citizen participation in post-accidental recovery: Radiation doses and welfare measurements, Liudmila Liutsko, Elisabeth Cardis and Deborah Oughton; 9.
+A new horizon in health research ethics: A view from the perspective of radiological protection, Chieko Kurihara; Part 4: Research ethics for environmental health; 10.
+Roles for ethical and social values in environmental health research, Kevin Elliott; 11.
+The flow of values in environmental risk assessments, Per Wikman-Svahn 12.
+Principles of research ethics for environmental health – historical development and current trends, Friedo Zölzer

-Gaston Meskens works part-time with the Centre for Ethics and Value Inquiry of the Faculty of Arts and Philosophy at the University of Ghent, Belgium and with the Science and Technology Studies group of the Belgian Nuclear Research Centre SCK-CEN, Belgium.
+Gaston Meskens is a scientist, philosopher and artist.
+He works part-time with the Centre for Ethics and Value Inquiry of the Faculty of Arts and Philosophy of the University of Ghent, Belgium, and with the Science and Technology Studies group of the Belgian Nuclear Research Centre SCK•CEN.